Mc-Zen/quill/src/gates.typ

 ///
 /// - n (int): How many wires up or down the target wire lives.
 /// - size (length): Size of the target symbol.
-/// - wire-label (array, string, content, dictionary): One or more labels
+/// - wire-label (array, str, content, dictionary): One or more labels
 ///        to add to the control wire.
 See @@mqgate().
 #let swap(
   n,